washingtonpost/ArcAds/README.md

 })
 ```

 The service will automatically give the advertisement a `position` target key/value pair if either the `targeting` object or `position` key of the targeting object are not present.
-The position value will incriment by 1 in sequence for each of the same `adType` on the page.
+The position value will increment by 1 in sequence for each of the same `adType` on the page.
 This is a common practice between ad traffickers so this behavior is baked in, only if the trafficker makes use of this targeting will it have any effect on the advertisement rendering.

-If `adType` is exluded from the `registerAd` call the automatic position targeting will not be included.
+If `adType` is excluded from the `registerAd` call the automatic position targeting will not be included.

 ## Size Mapping
 You can configure DFP size mapped ads with the same registration call by adding a `sizemap` object.
 To utilize size mapping the `dimensions` key should be updated to include an array representing a nested array of arrays containing the applicable sizes for a specific breakpoint.